pershyn/storm-deb-packaging/README.md

 Also, following [Filesystem Hierarchy Standard](http://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)  [here](http://www.pathname.com/fhs/): `/opt` is for programs that are not packaged and don't follow the standards.
 You'd just put all the libraries there together with the program.

 But, with these scripts storm becomes packaged!
-Any way in this package __it was choosen__ to use `/opt/storm` as `$STORM_HOME` and also as home folder for storm user.
-Also to save some efforts not for sorting all the storm stuff to bin/lib/share/var/etc...
+Any way in this package _it was choosen_ to use `/opt/storm` as `$STORM_HOME` and also as home folder for storm user.
+Also, to save some efforts needed otherwise for sorting all the storm stuff to bin/lib/share/var/etc...

 Maybe later, but first there should be a reason and answer to one of the questions: where to put storm user home folder (it should not be /usr/lib/storm).
 Like an option, binaries should be in /usr/bin/storm, libs in /usr/lib/storm, home folder in /var/??? or /home? or should we create /app?.
 It is easier and closer to (old) convention to put all the stuff to /opt, custom package that is packaged.